OriolBenitez/Cas_Kaggle/README.md

 * Implement some kind of neural network to make predictions.

-* Use classes to use the models instead of using the similirar functions I use.
+* Apply classes to use the models instead of using the similar functions I use.